MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-and-Interacting-with-a-Page-Web-Service--OData-.md

       For example, if the [!INCLUDE[nav_server](includes/nav_server_md.md)] is running on the computer that you are working on, then you can use: **http://localhost:7048/DynamicsNAV/ODataV4/**

-      The browser should now show the web service that you have published, in the format <!-- of an AtomPub document.-->:
+      The browser should now show the web service that you have published, in the following format <!-- of an AtomPub document.-->:

     {"@odata.context":"http://localhost:7048/BC140/ODataV4/$metadata","value":[{"name":"CustomerPriceAndLineDisc","kind":"EntitySet","url":"CustomerPriceAndLineDisc"},
   <!--